rebeccafae/learn_command_line_exercises/chapter_10/Readme.md

 > Can you copy .bash_profile in your home directory to the current directory?

 From the chapter_10 directory I would run `cp ~/.bash_profile .`

+> Can you zero out a file?

+Yes.
+I would run `cp /dev/null log/production.log`.